jackdesert/gentoo-install-for-newbs/README.md

 If you wish to generate your own config, CONTINUE FROM STEP 8, "Menu Config"

-Or if you would rather use the config file provided by gentoo-install-for-newbs, run these command and then CONTINUE FROM STEP 12, "Install"
+Or if you would rather use the config file provided by gentoo-install-for-newbs, run these commands and then CONTINUE FROM STEP 12, "Install"

-    # Clone this repo
+    # Clone this repo, which contains gentoo.conf
     git clone https://github.com/oddlama/gentoo-install-for-newbs

     # copy `gentoo.conf` into the gentoo-install directory